zjuchenyuan/dockerized_fuzzing/aflfast/README.md

 ### Step4: Start Fuzzing

-Here we assume you have built mp3gain in current folder and downloaded mp3 seed files.
+Here we assume you have built mp3gain binary in current folder and downloaded mp3 seed files.

 ```
 mkdir -p output/aflfast